1914 Kenwood House ball: Dance exhibition

 After dinner there was a demonstration of dancing by married couple Maurice Mouvet and Florence Walton.
 The pair became the first American dancers to appear in a performance by royal command.
 The tango, a relatively new dance, had been performed in Paris since around 1910 and had been danced in London since 1912, though it was opposed by the press due to its supposed immorality.
 The dance gained popularity over the following two social seasons and it was originally scheduled to be performed at the Kenwood House ball.
 It was rumoured at the time that Mary had banned the dance at the Royal Court and it was removed from the programme.

 Mouvet and Walton completed a number of other dances and Mary indicated disappointment that a tango was not demonstrated as she had never seen one before.
 The couple then performed an impromptu seven-minute dance for the queen.
-In deference to the audience Walton chose not to wear the usual tango attire of a slit-sided skirt and performed in an ankle-length dress with a small train, that she held in her hand as she danced.
+In deference to the audience, Walton chose not to wear the usual tango attire of a slit-sided skirt and performed in an ankle-length dress with a small train, which she held in her hand as she danced.
 The performance demonstrated the tango figures of El Paseo, La Marcha, El Corte, Paseo con Golpe, La Media Luna, Las Tijeras, La Rueda and El Ocho.
-A typical selection for the period, when the dance was not yet formalised and dance styles varied widely between different performers.
-Mary indicated that she was delighted by the tango demonstration, though it was noted that George V showed little reaction to any dance except for a grotesque solo dance by Mouvet.
+This was a typical selection for the period, when the dance was not yet formalised and dance styles varied widely between different performers.
+Mary indicated that she was delighted by the tango demonstration, though a report in the New-York Tribune noted that George V showed little reaction to any dance except for a grotesque solo dance by Mouvet.
 The dance demonstration lasted for around 45 minutes, longer than scheduled, and led Mouvet and Walton to be late for a performance that night at London's Alhambra Theatre of Variety.